bormaxi8080/osint-timeline/DRAFT.md

 mitmproxy is an interactive, SSL/TLS-capable intercepting proxy with a console interface for HTTP/1, HTTP/2, and WebSockets: https://github.com/mitmproxy/mitmproxy

+Trace - POC for a real-time log monitoring solution, orchestrated as a distributed system: https://github.com/akkik04/Trace

 ----

 **Flipper Zero:**